-Common Mistakes to Avoid When Appearing for JEE Advanced 2026 - Candidates planning to appear for JEE Advanced 2026 that will help to get the admission into B.Tech programs at IITs.
+Common Mistakes to Avoid When Appearing for JEE Advanced 2026 - Candidates planning to appear for JEE Advanced 2026, which will help them get admission into B.Tech programs at IITs.
 JEE Advanced is more of a conceptual exam than JEE Main.
 That's why it is important not to commit common mistakes to improve your performance.
-Even with extensive preparation for JEE Advanced such as completing prior examination papers and taking mock exams, candidates still have difficulties solving the problems due to nervousness and it impacts their scores.
-Registrations for JEE Advanced will begin in April, 2026 but for JEE Main session 1 is started now.
+Even with extensive preparation for the JEE Advanced Exam, such as completing prior examination papers and taking mock exams, candidates still have difficulties solving the problems due to nervousness, which impacts their scores.
+The JEE Advanced Exam Date 2026 is scheduled to take place on May 17, 2026.

-By following a targeted practice schedule, consistent error analysis, and ensuring you remain calm, you will have optimal performance on both JEE Main and JEE Advanced examinations.
-This is why we provide common mistakes to avoid during the preparation of JEE Advanced.
-It will help to understand what steps you can take to avoid common mistakes.
+By following a targeted practice schedule, consistent error analysis, and ensuring you remain calm, you will have optimal performance on both the JEE Main Exam and JEE Advanced examinations.
+This is why we provide you with the list of common mistakes to avoid during the preparation for JEE Advanced.
+It will help you understand what steps you can take to avoid these common mistakes.

 1. Guessing Answers

-Candidates frequently guess or take the closest option to their calculations to save time, but JEE Advanced has a negative marking which can drastically impact your final score and ultimately your rank.
-Try and deduct wrong options logically rather than guessing.
+Candidates frequently guess or take the closest option to their calculations to save time, but JEE Advanced has a negative marking, which can drastically impact their final score and ultimately their rank.
+Try to deduct wrong options logically rather than guessing.
 This will ensure a better chance of indicating correctness.
-If there is certain question that you are not sure about, it is always better to skip it rather than answer it and have negative marking.
+If there is a certain question that you are not sure about, it is always better to skip it rather than answer it and have negative marking.

 2. Not Solving Questions on Paper